adamreeve/npTDMS/docs/index.rst

 =================

-Reading TDMS files with XML headers or files with string or extended floating point data currently does not work.
+Reading TDMS files with XML headers or files with extended floating point data currently does not work.
+Files with DAQmx raw data are not supported either.

 Reference
 =========